gogoout/nativescript-plugin-badge/README.md

 Now you can continue with the development of your plugin by using the [Development setup](#Developmentsetup) described below.

-**NOTE**: The plugin seed is update to use the latest version of NativeScript.
+**NOTE**: The plugin seed is updated to use the latest version of NativeScript.
 If you are not ready to upgrade, you can checkout a [tagged version](https://github.com/NativeScript/nativescript-plugin-seed/tags) that is compatible with your NativeScript version.

 #### Development setup
 For easier development and debugging purposes continue with the following steps: